 East and West Hanney are often referred to as ´The Hanneys´ in part due to their very close proximity; a field separates the two villages.
 They are just north of Wantage and Grove.

-The villages were built in pre Norman times on a gravel bed in the Vale of the White Horse.
+The villages were built in pre Norman times on a gravel island in the marsh in the Vale of the White Horse.
 The Church in West Hanney, St James the Great, dates back to approximately 1160.
-Letcombe brook runs through the villages.
+Letcombe brook runs through East Hanney.
 This used to provide power to the now sadly disused mills, the last of which closed around 1920.
-Now an archimedean hydro screw is converting the power of Letcombe Brook for the four new homes in one of the mills.
+Now an archimedean hydro screw is converting the power of Letcombe Brook for the four homes in one of the mills.